 The business case for launching a CAPABLE program, she argues, is strongest for payers and providers that bear the total cost of providing care to older adults with functional disabilities and stand to save money by keeping people healthier and more functional at home.

-Thank you to Alice Bonner and Brian Fitzek, Johns Hopkins School of Nursing; Suzanne Havrilla, Johns Hopkins Home and Community Based Services; and Diane Lepley, Johns Hopkins Hospital for help in informing this blog post.
+Thank you to Alice Bonner and Brian Fitzek, Johns Hopkins School of Nursing; Suzanne Havrilla, Johns Hopkins Home and Community Based Services; and Diane Lepley, Johns Hopkins Hospital for help in informing this profile.

 * Author Harris Meyer is a freelance journalist who has been writing about health care policy and delivery since 1986.